Visitation with Your Kids at Thanksgiving

 Conflicts with Holiday Parenting Time

 A Parenting Plan prepared by an experienced family law attorney will help your family avoid Thanksgiving parenting time conflicts by clearly outlining the rights and parenting responsibilities afforded to each parent.
-If you already have a Parenting Plan in place and are still having Thanksgiving conflicts, it’s probably a good time to schedule a free consultation with Attorney Townsend.
+If you already have a Parenting Plan in place and are still having Thanksgiving conflicts, it’s probably a good time to schedule a free consultation with our Illinois and Wisconsin licensed attorneys.
 Even established Parenting Plans need occasional review to make sure that they still work for your family.

 Happy Thanksgiving from Attorney Zachary Townsend and all of the team here at Pro Legal Care LLC.